 You should return a response code in the 2XX range if you successfully handled the webhook event.
 If you return anything else the webhook request will be retried by Uphance for up to 48 hours, after which it will be discarded.

-To configure Uphance to send to your webhook, navitate to Settings → Webhooks, click "New Webhook".
+To configure Uphance to send to your webhook, navigate to Apps > Uphance API, click "New Webhook".